Spring Garden Revival

 Professional Site Assessment & Drainage Engineering for Easton’s Glacial Till & Rocky Upland Soils

-Site assessment in Easton begins with mandatory soil testing, often through the UMass Soil & Plant Nutrient Testing Lab, to determine pH (typically 5.5–6.5), nutrient levels, organic matter, and compaction.
-Lime (preferably dolomitic) is recommended to raise pH to the target 6.0–7.0.
-The USDA Web Soil Survey identifies local glacial till, rocky soils, and marine clay, all of which influence drainage and grading strategies.
-Topographic surveys and drainage pattern analysis are required, with Dig Safe (811) notification at least 72 hours in advance.
-Drainage engineering must ensure a minimum 1–2% slope away from structures and may require subsurface solutions for poorly drained sites.
+Site assessment in Easton begins with mandatory soil testing, often through the UMass Soil & Plant Nutrient Testing Lab, to determine pH (typically 5.5–6.5), nutrient levels, organic matter, texture, and compaction.
+Lime (preferably dolomitic) is recommended to raise pH to the target 6.0–7.0 range.
+The USDA Web Soil Survey identifies local soils as glacial till, rocky uplands, marine clay, and urban fill, each with unique drainage and compaction challenges.
+Topographic surveys using laser levels, drainage pattern analysis, and Dig Safe (811) notification (72 hours recommended) are essential.
+Drainage engineering should ensure a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and may require subsurface solutions like French drains for poorly draining sites.

 Easton Conservation Commission Requirements for Grading Near Protected Areas